 Want to create your own works of art?
 Want to also save money?
 Then you're in luck.
 Read How to Transfer Vintage Wallpaper, Pictures and Almost Anything on Wood here!

 You can basically transfer anything on wood, from photographs to wallpaper pattern.
 It's something anyone can do, and here is above the beautiful result you can get!

-- Acrylic gel medium: the beauty of this technique lies in the nature of the acrylic - you can adjust and modify the gel to suit your needs... whether using retarder to increase smoothness, mixing in acrylic pigment, or even mixing in other materials (I've seen everything from gold flake to sand mixed into the acrylic gel)
+- Acrylic gel medium (such as Mod Podge): The beauty of this technique lies in the nature of the acrylic - you can adjust and modify the gel to suit your needs.
+Whether using retarder to increase smoothness, mixing in acrylic pigment, or even mixing in other materials.
+I've seen everything from gold flake to sand mixed into the acrylic gel.